 What Is Influencer Marketing and How Does it Work?

 Word-of-mouth advertising has always been more popular and effective because consumers are naturally inclined to try a product or service recommended by someone they trust.
 This is the basis of influencer marketing, which involves encouraging influencers to discuss your products or services and recommend them.
+This also includes taking advantage of paid guest posts opportunities.
 Brands have always relied on celebrities to promote their products, however, today, an influencer can be practically anyone.
 For instance, influencers can be anyone who has an established influence and credibility with your target audience.
 This could include journalists, bloggers, consultants, industry experts, or even other influential customers.

 Develop an Understanding of Your Primary Influencers

 Before you can embark on launching an influencer campaign, you must first identify your influencers.
 Keep in mind that influencers who are relevant to your startup could be very different from influencers who are important to a company.
 The goal is to target influencers who have a blend of expertise and popularity.
 While identifying influencers can be challenging, tools are available to help such as BuzzSumo and Traackr These tools give you the ability to surf social media and search for influencers based on content, demographics, category, and geography.

 Once you have identified a list of potential influencers, the next step is to form a relationship.
 Perhaps the biggest mistake that most startups make is bombarding influencers with emails right out of the gate.
 This almost always results in rejection.
 Instead, take the time to form relationships with the influencers you have identified.
 Spend some time reading their articles and posts to gain some insight into their thoughts, and what they have to say to your target audience.
 Begin interacting by liking their status updates, commenting on their blog posts, and replying their Tweets.
 Only after you have spent some time doing this should you then approach them with an email pitching your service or product.